 From Patarei Prison, walk towards another abandoned Soviet-era structure – Linnahall Concert Hall.
 It was built for the 1980 Moscow Summer Olympics as there were some sailing events that were staged in Tallinn, however, it’s essentially been left to crumble away since then.

 As with many other crumbling concrete structures around the world, it has become a popular spot for locals to hang out with friends, typically with a beer or two in hand while enjoying the view of the harbour.
-Similarly to Patarei Prison, there have been a number of discussions about redesigning this prime spot of real estate in the future so it’s definitely worth visiting soon!

 If you’re looking for a place to relax and grab a drink nearby, consider heading to Uba Ja Humal.
 This is a taproom and bottle shop serving up a number of different Estonian craft beers.

-If you’re keen to go for a bit more of a walk, you also could head to the Põhjala Brewery taproom, which is situated a bit closer to the seaplane harbour museum.
+If you’re keen to go for a bit more of a walk, you also could head to the Põhjala Brewery taproom, which is situated a bit closer to the Seaplane Harbour Museum.

 Balti Jaama Turg